 So what don’t I like?
 Well, a couple of things.
 The capacity is a bit low — at less than half a litre, you’ll get through it very quickly in hot countries.
 Of course, being able to fill it up again from almost anywhere negates that problem somewhat, but not entirely.

 Secondly, it’s more expensive for lengthy trips than some of the other options.
-The filter costs around $25, and only treats 150 litres of water before it needs replacing — assuming you can find one wherever you happen to be, of course.
-Take an extra filter from home if you’re likely to need one.
+The filter only treats 150 litres of water before it needs replacing, assuming you can find one wherever you happen to be.
+I’d suggest taking an extra filter from home if you’re likely to need one.

 Which Would I Buy?

 So, crunch time — if I had to buy a water purifier for an upcoming trip, which would it be?
 All things considered, I’d go for the Grayl for most short to medium-length trips.
-It’s effective, durable and easy to use, and recent price drops have made it more affordable.
+It’s effective, durable, and easy to use, at an affordable price.

 Being able to filter out light sediment and other particulates, while still having the option of using the filtered water outside the bottle, makes it more useful than many of the alternatives.

-It also seems more robust than most of the alternatives, which can never be a bad thing.
+It’s also more robust than many other models of water purifer, which can never be a bad thing.

 Do you carry a water purifier?
 Which one, and why?